telekom-security/tpotce/README.md

 *Please note*: We will ensure the compatibility with the Intel NUC platform, as we really like the form factor, looks and build quality.
 Other platforms **remain untested**.

 <a name="postinstall"></a>
-## Post-Install
+## Post-Install Manual
 In some cases it is necessary to install Ubuntu Server 18.04 LTS on your own:
  - Cloud provider does not offer mounting ISO images.
  - Hardware setup needs special drivers and / or kernels.
  - Within your company you have to setup special policies, software etc.
  - You just like to stay on top of things.

 While the T-Pot-Autoinstaller served us perfectly well in the past we decided to include the feature directly into T-Pot and its Universal Installer.